omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

   `template.properties` of course).

-The IDE offers several OMNeT++ related wizard dialogs: New OMNeT++ Project, New NED File, New Simple Module, and so on.
+The IDE offers several OMNeT\++ related wizard dialogs: 'New OMNeT++ Project', 'New NED File', 'New Simple Module', and so on.
 Every content template can contribute to one or more of those wizard dialogs.

 === An Example Wizard